rks107/tricog/README.md

 Step 4.
 Configure the mysql.js file inside config folder for connecting with localhost database
 ```
 No need to change anything.
-But if you created databse locally then go to the OR section for configuration.
+But if you want to create databse locally then go to the OR section for configuration.
 ```
 OR